Execution of Dennis McGuire: Execution

 McGuire spent over nineteen years on death row until his execution date, which was scheduled for January 16, 2014.
 In September 2013, the state of Ohio ran out of the drug pentobarbital.
 The drug, originally manufactured in Denmark, was subject to strict export licenses that prevented it being sold to departments of correction within the United States.
 European-based manufacturers banned prisons in the United States from using their drugs in executions.
 Because of this, the state of Ohio was forced to use a new combination of drugs to execute McGuire.

 The state decided on a combination of the drugs midazolam, a sedative, and hydromorphone, an opioid painkiller.
 The combination had never been tried or tested before.
 McGuire's lawyers had warned ahead of the proceeding that the new combination of drugs may subject McGuire to air hunger, which would cause him to suffocate to death.
 In court proceedings, an Ohio state prosecutor bluntly stated that McGuire was not [necessarily and automatically] entitled to a painless execution, and a judge allowed the execution to proceed.

-At 10:28a.m. on the morning of January 16, 2014, at the Southern Ohio Correctional Facility, McGuire was injected with both drugs after he gave a final statement.
+At 10:27 a.m. on the morning of January 16, 2014, at the Southern Ohio Correctional Facility, McGuire was injected with both drugs after he gave a final statement.
 According to a witness at the execution, four minutes into the procedure, McGuire could be seen struggling and gasping loudly for air.
 He made snorting and choking sounds, which lasted for at least ten to fifteen minutes.
-At 10:53a.m., McGuire was pronounced dead.
-The execution took over twenty-five minutes, in a process that should have normally taken around eight.
+At 10:53 a.m., McGuire was pronounced dead.
+The execution took over twenty-six minutes, in a process that should have normally taken around eight.
 It was the longest execution ever recorded in Ohio.

+During the execution his stomach allegedly swelled up in an unusual way similar to a hernia.
+Witnesses also stated that he clenched his fists, struggled and gasped audibly for air.

 His last meal was roast beef, fried chicken, a bagel with cream cheese, fried potatoes with onions, potato salad, butter pecan ice cream, and a Coke.